 The Helium Factor

 Since MRI machines consume energy to arrive at optimal results, large amounts of helium are needed to cool them down.
-The superconducting wires need to cool down to temperatures as long as 4 degrees Kelvin, but this necessitates massive amounts of helium.
+The superconducting wires need to cool down to temperatures as low as 4 degrees Kelvin, but this necessitates massive amounts of helium.

 According to a study by NEMA, MRI machines require 7,000 tons of helium every year.
 In other words, roughly 27% of the United State’s helium reserves are allocated to MRI machine use every year.
 This continues to spark environmental debate, especially since extractable helium is a finite source.